nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements :class:`~eventsourcing.dcb.api.DCBRecorder` using a secondary table of tags.

+Tags are expected to follow from individual enduring objects in the real world, and therefore typically to have high cardinality, and therefore to be highly selective.
+Event types are expected to follow from types of software object classes, and therefore to have low cardinality.

-The design for this implementation focuses on selecting by tags first, which will typically have high cardinality and will therefore be highly selective.
-It using a secondary table of tags that is indexed with a B-tree.
-The sequence positions on the main table are indexed with a B-tree that "covers" the type column.
-GIN indexes are not used.
-This design supports fast selection of events by tag, and allows events to be selected by tag and filtered by position and type using only the indexes.
+The design for this implementation focuses on selecting by tags first, using a B-tree index on the secondary table of tags, and then filtered by position and type.
+The sequence positions on the main table are also indexed with a B-tree that "covers" the type column.
+In this way, recorded events can be selected by tag and filtered by type, and ordered and limited, for a set of DCB query items, using only B-tree indexes.
+GIN indexes are not used in this implementation.

 The Python code passes DCB query items and DCB events to Postgres as composite arrays.
 A multi-clause CTE statement is used to select events.
 There are different execution paths for the append operation.
 One